15 Worst And Best Airlines To Fly To Paris In 2023

 8. Air Europa

-At first, I checked in online for both flights to Rome and returned to New York City, and on both occasions, the airline’s app indicated that I could leave my luggage at a drop-off station and head straight to security.
+At first, I checked in online for both flights and returned to New York City, and on both occasions, the airline’s app indicated that I could leave my luggage at a drop-off station and head straight to security.

 This airline doesn’t have a luggage drop-off desk at either JFK or FCO, thus we had to wait 45 minutes each time just to check our bags.
 Second, each of our four flights was delayed by at least an hour, and we were forced to remain sitting on the plane while we waited.

 The plane was sweltering, and I saw an elderly couple get the cold shoulder when they asked for water.
-My 8-hour travel from New York to Rome cost me $220 for an extra-large seat, but when I boarded the plane, I discovered that I had been assigned a middle seat in the middle of the plane.
+My 8-hour travel from New York cost me $220 for an extra-large seat, but when I boarded the plane, I discovered that I had been assigned a middle seat in the middle of the plane.

 The crew said they were helpless and that I would have to get a refund after we arrived at our final destination.
 The flight attendants were then seen boarding standby passengers to take up the available seats.

 To be clear, I’m not opposed to this, but it seems like it would have made more sense to offer to relocate both my husband and me.
-We payed for seats but were blown off by an unapologetic staff who didn’t appear to appreciate my business.
+We paid for seats but were blown off by an unapologetic staff who didn’t appear to appreciate my business.

 Having the distinct impression of having been the victim of a scam, I believe that an official inquiry of this airline is warranted.
 This was the worst airline experience of my life, and I pray no one else ever tries to fly with them.

-9. American Airline
+9. American Airlines

 Excellent flight from New York to Paris!
 Because of my mobility issues, I always upgrade to first or business class when possible.
 The cost of the service, the office space, and the commute is justified if you are working there.
 Sleeping in a semi-reclined position is nice, but getting on and off the plane is even better.